U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Home Energy Use (Energy Explained)

-- Households, Number of (U.S. & Census Region and Division)
+- Households, number of (U.S. & Census region and dvision)

 - Household energy use, state fact sheets